Jtranod98/School_District_Analysis/README.md

 # School_District_Analysis
-Python,Jupyter Notebook
+Python, Jupyter Notebook, Pandas Library, CSV Files

 ## Project Overview

-A School board is making a decisions about the budget for the upcoming school year.
-Such as,

 A school district employee is requesting the following analysis of the school district data.
+The school board want to use the information to make a decision about the budget for the upcoming school year.
+Such as, how much money should be allocated to and spent on each school.
 The analysis will be represented in a table format.

 1. The school district summary, a snapshot of the district's key metrics:
     - Total number of schools
     - Total number of students